devleaks/TouchPortal-X-Plane-UDP/README.md

 If the Dataref Monitor runs, it can safely be assumed that the plugin is connected to the simulator and update the states in Touch Portal when necessary.

+### X-Plane Connected

+The X-Plane Connected state is True if the connection monitor is running and has a connection to X-Plane.

 # Dynamic States